 In the case of permanently idled assets, the impairment is measured at the individual asset level.
+Otherwise, the

-Otherwise, the Company's assets are measured for impairment at the cash-generating unit level.
+Company's assets are measured for impairment at the cash-generating unit level.
 In certain instances, the cashgenerating unit is an integrated manufacturing facility which may also be an operating subsidiary.
 Further, a manufacturing facility may be operated in concert with another facility with neither facility generating cash flows that are largely independent from the cash flows of the other.
 In this instance, the two facilities are combined for purposes of testing for impairment.
-As of December 31, 2018, the Company determined it has 61 cash-generating units.
+As of December 31.
+2019, the Company determined it has 61 cash-generating

-An impairment loss, related to intangible assets other than goodwill and tangible assets recognized in prior years is reversed if, and only if, there has been a change in the estimates used to determine the asset's recoverable amount since the last impairment loss was recognized.
+In the context of the termination notice sent to the Ilva Commissioners indicating ArcelorMittal's intent to withdraw from or terminate the lease and purchase agreement, which was followed by subsequent negotiations (see note 9.3), the Company determined that ArcelorMittal Italia represented a separate cash-generating unit as of December 31, 2019 with a carrying amount of 1,970 (including property, plant and equipment of 1,477).
+In estimating its value in use, key assumptions impacting significantly the cash flow projections included the discount rate reflecting uncertainty associated with the ongoing negotiations, selling prices, shipments and direct costs resulting from the execution of the industrial plan as contractually agreed at inception of the estimates used to determine the asset's recoverable amount since the last impairment loss was recognized.
 However, the increased carrying amount of an asset due to a reversal of an impairment loss will not exceed the carrying amount that would have been determined (net of amortization or depreciation) had no impairment loss been recognized for the asset in prior years.
 A reversal of an impairment loss is recognized immediately as part of operating income in the consolidated statements of operations.